Road-to-embeded/QShell/README.md

 ## Summary
 QShell is a Qt-powered GUI terminal that emulates classic Linux shell behavior.
-It supports basic filesystem commands, colored output, and prompt history – all with a clean, stylized interface.
+It supports basic filesystem commands, colored output, and prompt history.

 ---